Assign Skills to Issues

 Users must have the user account permission Allowed to Edit Issues enabled in order to create and edit issues.
 Administrators are automatically granted this permission.

-On the Configuration > Issues page, click Add New Support Issue and enter a description for the issue.
+On the Configuration > Issues page, click Add and enter a description for the issue.
 The description is the text of the issue as it appears to your customer on the issue submission form of your public site.
 Therefore, make sure the description is easy to understand and descriptive of a specific problem.

 Next, select the support team to which this issue should be routed.
 When a session with this issue is searching for an available representative, only this team's members are searched.